MPD Reforms Since June 2020

 Public health-based approaches to safety and policing

-Working alongside Chief Arradondo, the Mayor aims to change both narrative and practice in the Police Department – affirming the Chief’s core principles of trust, accountability, and professional service at the center of every engagement.
+Working alongside the Police Chief and Hennepin County, the Mayor aims to change both narrative and practice in the Police Department — affirming the Chief’s core principles of trust, accountability, and professional service at the center of every engagement.

 The Mayor has led new initiatives and adopted approaches to reducing violent crime and increasing safety by relying on a public health lens.
 These initiatives are driven by the Office of Violence Prevention and depend on work across sectors with the goal of immediate, positive impact on public safety, and provide interventions to interrupt patterns of violence of harmful behavior in the community.

 The Group Violence Intervention (GVI) initiative provides intervention for men who have been identified by frontline law enforcement as part of violent street groups in Minneapolis.
 Participants hear a clear message from law enforcement, social service providers, and community leaders.
 The core message is that the violence must stop, that law enforcement is doing things differently, and that law enforcement and the community want participants and their friends and associates safe, alive, and free (out of prison).
-GVIs three prong approach involving law enforcement, service providers, and community members is modeled from National Networks for Safe Communities at John Jay College of Criminal Justice.
+The GVI three-prong approach involves law enforcement, service providers, and community members.
+It's modeled after National Networks for Safe Communities at John Jay College of Criminal Justice.
 The pilot launched in 2017, with group-member involved non-fatal shootings for the period observed dropped 55 percent compared to the same period in 2016.
-Through his proposed budgets, the Mayor has secured additional funding to expand GVI to more Minneapolis neighborhoods.
+Through his proposed budgets, the Mayor has secured funding to expand GVI to more Minneapolis neighborhoods.

 Next Step is a hospital-based violence intervention program that focuses on youth and young adults, age 12 - 28, who are victims of violent assault (gunshot, stabbing, etc.) and being treated at HCMC or North Memorial hospitals.
 The program goal is to reduce the rate of violent re-injury and re-hospitalization for youth and young adults, and provide supportive, positive development and holistic healing for victims and families affected by violence by interrupting the cycle of recurrent violence.
 Next Step has served over 150 participants since launching in 2016.